lukechilds/umbrel/CONTRIBUTING.md

 A great way to contribute to Umbrel is to participate in PR review.
 Anyone is welcome to checkout a PR branch, test it, and leave their feedback.

-It's important to actually pulled down the code and tested the changes before leaving a review.
+It's important to pull down the code and test the changes before leaving a review.

 PR review is the bottleneck of Umbrel development so help with PR review is greatly appreciated.